-Evelyn Grace Wong, from Mavis Chu's personal archives
+Figure 2.
+Evelyn Grace Wong.
+Mavis Chu's personal archives.

-Despite these obstacles, women of white heritage and men of Chinese heritage married each other according to the laws of the country and with the blessing of Christian ministers.
-86 The evidence is too scant to be conclusive, but it does suggest that mixed-race marriages were much more common than we might have imagined.
-The 1931 the census documented 2,554 men of Chinese heritage residing in Toronto.
-A 1935 non-governmental report suggested that eighty-five, or 3.35%, were married to white women.
-An examination of marriage certificates issued at Toronto's City Hall in 1921, 1924, 1927 and 1930 supports this estimate.
-87 Seventeen new marriages of Anglo-Canadian, Anglo-American, and French Canadian women to men of Chinese heritage occurred (1921: 7, 1924: 3, 1927: 10, 1930: 2).
-Of these, most men were between thirty and forty years old and employed as waiters (3), chefs (3), cooks (4), and restaurant keepers (5), the latter being the most financially prosperous.
+Chinese heritage residing in Toronto.
+A 1935 non-governmental report suggested that 85, or 3.35 per cent, were married to white women.
+An examination of marriage certificates issued at Toronto's City Hall in 1921, 1924, 1927, and 1930 supports this estimate.
+Best Seventeen new marriages of Anglo-Canadian, Anglo-American, and French-Canadian women to men of Chinese heritage occurred (1921: 7, 1924: 3, 1927: 10, 1930: 2).
+Of these, most men were between thirty and forty years old and employed as waiters (3), chefs (3), cooks (4), and restaurant keepers (5), the last being the most financially prosperous.
 One was an "agent" and another a barber.
 The women were on average ten years younger than their husbands and were employed as waitresses (3), domestics (2), and salesladies (2).
 One was a switchboard operator and one a laundress.
 Six listed no occupation.

 Legally married couples were only the tip of the iceberg.
 A great many more lived common-law.
-Perhaps they wanted to avoid the social and legal problems marriage created for women, perhaps some of the women knew their partners had a wife in China and did not want to marry them, or perhaps they simply preferred to live outside the constraints of legal marriage.88 Whatever the case, there were so many interracial couples that in 1937 the WMS hired Mrs. W.F.
-Adams for the sole purpose of working with "white women married to Chinese in Toronto."89 In her first year on the job Adams documented over two hundred mixed "marriages."
-Two years later the secretary of the Women's Missionary Society reported "there are nearly 800 in the city [accounting for 31.3% of the male population], "and the number is increasing," 90 It is possible that the estimate was provided by Adams herself, and that she exaggerated the numbers in order to protect her position, but evidence from Montreal, New York City and the Canadian Census suggests that, as she became more integrated and more trusted in the community, she became more aware of the number of informal relationships that existed.
-91 If accurate, the Women's Missionary Society's estimates suggest approximately 10% of couples legally wed and 90% opted for what we might call open-ended relationships where both parties were free to leave at any time.
-92 An exact count is impossible, but there seems little doubt that in the first half of the twentieth century interracial relationships were a common feature of everyday life among English-speaking men of Chinese heritage.
+Perhaps they wanted to avoid the social and legal problems marriage created for women, perhaps some of the women knew their partners had a wife in China and did not want to marry them, or perhaps they simply preferred to live outside the constraints of legal marriage.89 Whatever the case, there were so many interracial couples that in 1937 the WMS hired Mrs. W. F. Adams for the sole purpose of working with "white women married to Chinese in Toronto."
+90 In her first year on the job, Adams documented over two hundred mixed "marriages."
+Two years later the secretary of the Women's Missionary Society reported, "There are nearly 800 in the city [accounting for 31.3 per cent of the male population], and the number is increasing."91 It is possible that the estimate was provided by Adams herself and that she exaggerated the numbers in order to protect her position, but evidence from

+Montreal, New York City, and the Canadian census suggests that, as she became more integrated and more trusted in the community, she became more aware of the number of informal relationships that existed.
+92 If accurate, the Women's Missionary Society's estimates suggest approximately 10 per cent of couples legally wed and 90 per cent opted for what we might call open-ended relationships where both parties were free to leave at any time.
+93 An exact count is impossible, but there seems little doubt that in the first half of the twentieth century interracial relationships were a common feature of everyday life among English-speaking men of Chinese heritage.